An LSU student was shot dead in her car. Her father says it serves as a dire warning

 “There’s one story and I believe, it’s on the obituary site where a girl said, “She sat down at school, on the bathroom floor with me and held me and talked to me for 30 minutes.”
 You know, that’s the kind of person Allie was.”

 Allison, a cheerleader and dance competitor in high school, was set to graduate in May and had been looking into internships to apply for, her father said.
-On Saturday, a moment of silence was held in honour of Allison’s life during a game at the LSU campus.
+A day after her death, a moment of silence was held in honour of Allison’s life during a game at the LSU campus.

 In the last few years, Allison had started exploring her life as a young adult and began travelling extensively with her group of college friends.
 Mr Rice said they had made road trips to North Carolina and had gone canoeing in Mississippi.